niwong/niwong/README.md

 I'm an experienced Full-Stack Developer and User Interface Designer now transitioning into a product role at Paragon [@useparagon](https://useparagon.com).
 I'm an aspiring founder passionate about improving elderly care, leveraging entrepreneurship to uplift my local community, and increasing representation for native Hawaiians in technology.

-I want to help build the future of Hawaiʻi and the world.
+I want to help build the future of Hawaiʻi leveraging technology.
 Here's what I've been building:

 - 👨🏻‍💻 PM helping dev teams deliver integrations more efficiently at [@useparagon](https://useparagon.com)
 - 🛠 Ex-Engineeing & Developer Advocacy at [@PauboxHQ](https://www.paubox.com/) encrypting communication in healthcare.